Brain-dll/BLDC-DRIVER/README.md

 ![Second_page](/Assets/Second_page.JPG)

-As you can see, some resistors combination was built, purpose of this combination is taking acceptable feedback from driver.
+As you can see, some resistors combination was built, purpose of this combination is taking acceptable feedback from driver (for back EMF).